yochaigal/cairn/resources/monsters/bugbear.md

 # Bugbear

-4 HP, 1 Armor, 14 STR, 12 DEX, 11 WIL, club (d8, bulky)
+8 HP, 1 Armor, 14 STR, 12 DEX, 11 WIL, club (d8)

-- Large, goblinoids covered in animal-like hair.
+- Large, goblin-like creatures covered in fur.
 - Prefers stealth and trickery to gain an advantage.
+- May command a party of like creatures (typically goblins).